kingfavourjudah/kingfavourjudah/README.md

 # Good to Meet You!
 These are Some Interesting Things About Me

-Welcome to the source code and overview of my personal portfolio.
+Welcome to the overview of my personal portfolio.

 This project showcases my work and experience as a **Blockchain Consultant** and **AI/ML Engineer**.
 It features select projects, skills, and the companies I’ve collaborated with in the AI, blockchain, and emerging tech ecosystem.